susyjam/SUSE-Cloud-Native-FS/README.md

 ## Day 55 Sunday, August 01 2021 | Day 28 #daily_scrum SPRINT 2
 ### Day 28 #daily_scrum SPRINT 2
   1. Yesterday I finished reviewing lesson 3, I reviewed all the lessons (Questionnaires answered), Also today we had the last meeting of the #st_spanish study group, it was a great moment, Thank you guys @Ali @Priscila.Espinoza @Danilo.Britto.Scholar @fernando.terrazas @AndyP @LinuxRobotGeek
-  2. Today I started reviewing lesson 4
+  2. Today I started reviewing lesson 4, I participated in a fun session to guess songs, I realized that I must apply the repertoire of the music I listen to
   3. I have no blocks at the moment
   4. I would like to encourage @LinuxRobotGeek @Patricio.Rojas @NigelP @Priscila.Espinoza @AndyP @Jorge.Barrera @Juan.Carlos.Kuri.Pinto @Frida @EviG@RobG @Mariia @viena.baca @Moises.Sanabria @Anupriya.Saraswat @Sandeep.Dutta @Ali @Muhammad.Ali @Danilo.Britto.Scholar
 ### Daily personal report